daniloczar/home-maintenance-app/ReadMe.md

 ## Overview

-This project is built using React Native and Firebase to facilitate services availibility for House Holders.
+This project is built using React Native and Firebase to facilitate services availability for House Holders.
 Users will be of 2 types; Service Providers and House Holders, who can create and edit profiles.

 Householders can post jobs, accept & delete bids, leave reviews for a service, book/message a Service Provider through an integrated chat system, view the jobs posted and the service providers available.